-Although marketing doesn’t traditionally come cheap, it can if you’re working with smaller name Micro-Influencers, who will come at a much lower fee than celebrity influencers or if you’re lucky – no fee at all.
+Although marketing doesn’t traditionally come cheap, it can if you’re working with smaller name Micro-Influencers, who will come at a much lower fee than celebrity influencers or other types of marketing like SEO or PPC.
+If you’re lucky – no fee at all.
 Micro-Influencers know the brands they like and the ones they don’t, so for them, if they believe in a product they will be happy to endorse it.

 This is good news for the small businesses out there!